The board advises on and monitors the delivery of the Secretary of State’s strategy and policy priorities.

 Senior Leadership Committee

-Chaired by Acting Permanent Secretary Nick Dyer, Senior Leadership Committee leads and manages senior civil service (SCS) posts and staffing in support of our drive for efficiency, change, results and value for money.
+Chaired by Permanent Secretary Matthew Rycroft CBE, the Senior Leadership Committee leads and manages senior civil service (SCS) posts and staffing in support of our drive for efficiency, change, results and value for money.

 The committee’s main role is to: